-Reconstructing Late Medieval Quests for Knowledge: Quodlibetal Debates as Precursors of Modern Academic Practice – ACADEMIA (ERC Starting Grant, grant agreement no. 949710)
+ACADEMIA – Reconstructing Last Medieval Quests for Knowledge: Quodlibetal Debates as Precursors of Modern Academic Practice

-The ACADEMIA project is a pioneering, complex study of this phenomenon: the largely unresearched corpus of medieval manuscripts stemming from the neglected genre of quodlibetal debates that flourished at the Faculties of Arts of European universities from the 14th to the early 16th century.
+The ACADEMIA project is a pioneering study of the largely unresearched corpus of medieval manuscripts stemming from the neglected genre of quodlibetal debates that flourished at the Faculties of Arts of European universities from the 14th to the 17th century.

 These collective debates, mostly underestimated by previous research as mere ceremonies or festivities, were among the intellectual practices shared by and connecting many European universities of the period.
 Participation in these events was usually prescribed by the Arts Faculty statutes for all masters of arts affiliated with the faculty, who periodically (usually annually) gathered in their dozens for the quodlibet to reply to questions assigned to them by a presiding master.

 ACADEMIA hypothesises that the scholars gathered to present their most important scientific achievements and innovations over a given interval and that the whole process was similar to the modern practice of conference organisation and the publication of scientific results.